KuhnTycoon/EyeQ/README.md

 # EyeQ
-Write and introduction here TODO
+EyeQ seeks to explore the current capabilities and future potential of quantum computing in photo segmenting.

 Include photos of lakes, whales, farmers.
 Original photo, pixeled photo, split pixeled photo, and segmented original photo.
 Explain as qubits increase resolution will increase as well.

 ## Installation
-Run this notebook
-Use Azure Quantum
+Ensure you have a working Python environment.
+Download this notebook and upload to a Microsoft Azure Quantum Workspace.

 ## Usage
 Explain how to run the notebook